techgraphics/techgraphics.github.io/_skills/category-methodology.md

 ---
 title: Methodology
-description: The systematic, theoretical analysis of the methods applied to a field of study
+description: The systematic, theoretical analysis of the methods applied to a field of study.
-type: category
+category: Methodology
-category: parent
+categoryLevel: 0
-category-level: 2
+categoryWeight: 2
 ---